datahihi1/tiny-env/README.md

 # TinyEnv
-A simple environment loader for PHP applications, used for small projects that don't use a lot of resources but still ensure stable performance.
+A simple environment variable loader for PHP applications, used for small projects that don't use a lot of resources but still ensure stable performance.
 It's can load environment variable in .env, .env.example, .ini

 ### Install and Setup: